 – Can be a loose fit around the neck if not tight enough

-A wetsuit is a piece of performance clothing that needs proper care to maint is quality.
-Body oils, saltwater, surfboard wax, and many more factors all soaked together in a waterproof material – does not sound very self-cleansing.
+A wetsuit is a piece of performance clothing that needs proper care to maint its quality.
+Body oils, saltwater, surfboard wax, and many more factors all soaked together in a waterproof material – do not sound very self-cleansing.
 Take a look at the recommendations below:

 After the surf

 - Be gentle when getting in and out of the wetsuit.
 It is reasonable to take extra time on the process if you don’t want to mess up your zippers or stretch out the seams.